Spread the love

 © Prime Video

-Also, in 2023, fans of the 80s (and others) were able to discover a crossover that was original to say the least, namely Lupin III vs Cat’s Eye.
-This feature film allows the universes of the manga Lupin (or Edgar de la Cambriole) to be combined with the manga featuring the three sisters created by Tsukasa Hôjô.
-It remains to be seen whether this will give rise to a future mix of universes on the big screen, in “live action” this time.
+Also, in 2023, fans of the 80s (and others) were able to discover a crossover that was at least original, namely Lupin III vs Cat’s Eye.
+This feature film allows to combine the universes of the manga Lupin (or Edgar of the Burglary), with the manga featuring the three sisters created by Tsukasa Hôjô.
+It remains to be seen now if this will one day give rise to a mixture of universes on the big screen (which is highly improbable, let's be clear), but in “live action&#8221 this time.

 📍 To not miss any Presse-citron news, follow us on Google News and WhatsApp.